 - Stepford Smiler: The other housewives have traces of this, but Bree is the ultimate Stepford Smiler of the show.
 Her own son calls her out on it in the pilot, saying she acts like she's running for Mayor of Stepford.

 - Sugar-and-Ice Personality: On one hand, she's one hell of a Stepford Smiler.
 On the other hand, she's a loving friend to the other main housewives.

 - Super OCD: There were hints of this, especially in the early seasons, but it was never explored very much.
 She also referred to her quirks in terms of "anal retentiveness" and not "obsessive compulsiveness".

 - Supreme Chef: She's really good at cooking a lot of recipes, especially old school ones from her family.
 Not so for Italian cuisine, that said.

-- Trauma Conga Line: If something traumatic is going to happen to one of the leading females in the cast, it is inevitably going to be Bree.
+- Trauma Conga Line: If something really traumatic is going to happen to one of the leading females in the cast, chances are high it will be for Bree.